alepek/fejk/README.md

 ### Sending requests

-Smock has one required query string parameter - `scenario`.
+Smock has one optional query string parameter - `scenario`.
 This parameter specifies which scenario file to load.
 E.g. if you want to use the scenario from the file `/scenarios/entries.js` and you've specified the `SMOCK_PATH` as `/scenarios`, the `scenario` parameter should be `entries`.

+If the `scenario` parameter is not specified, smock will attempt to load a `default` scenario.
+The `default` scenario must be stored in the root of the `SMOCK_PATH` and be named `default.js`.

 Example request:
 ```